jeayeunmo/dev_guide/MMR2 Architecture Guidelines.md

 ### How to define the responsibilities of MVVM

+ It is based on "Separation of concerns , Better testablility, Floow SOLID principles'

 | MODEL Responsibilities |
 | ------------------|
 | Retrofit         |
 | Shared Preferences   |

 | VIEW(UI) Responsibilities |
 | ------------------|